clhenrick/portfolio/_posts/blog/2015-11-15-using-the-js-modular-pattern.md

 {% endhighlight %}

 In the code above, we are importing three **global** objects, **aliasing them**, and using them in our module.
 This method of organizing code is less prone to bugs than using lots of global variables.
 It helps with isolating and reusing our code in new contexts.
 It lets us shorten (or **alias**) names for imported globals if we need to, eg: `window` can be aliased as `w` for short.
 Another reason I like this pattern is that it lets me keep track of what globals I'm using in each of my modules, kind of like the `require()` method in NodeJS.
 Not to mention you don't need a third party library to implement it.
-Though if you are used to using NodeJS then [Browserify](http://browserify.org/) is super helpful for importing Node modules in your client side Javascript.
+Though if you are used to using NodeJS then [Browserify](http://browserify.org/) is super helpful for importing Node modules in your client side JavaScript.

 ## Loose Augmentation vs. Sub Modules
 Now back to the original point of writing this post!
 Previously I used the **sub-module** method with the module pattern.
 In the following example assume each time  `var app = app || {};` is stated that it is referring to a global variable that may or may not already exist.